 Junior faculty are often funded through collaborative, integrated projects.
 Extension faculty obtain substantially more grants than research faculty.
-Regarding graduate student research outputs, high levels of activity are partly due to departmental support for conference participation, having a large number of productive late-stage doctoral students, and having many active junior research and extension faculty who push students to publish.
+Regarding graduate student research outputs, high levels of activity are partly due to departmental support for conference participation and having many active junior research and extension faculty who push students to publish.

-During the past academic year, MS and PhD assistantships were increased to be more competitive.
-Absent a large increase in external funding for assistantships, this will necessarily reduce the number of assistantships offered.
+Assistantship levels have been increased to be more competitive.
 Departmental funds for graduate student travel to professional meetings is more limited than in previous years, necessitating the development of a competitive internal process for graduate students to obtain travel support.